Can You Pick Up Dog Poop or Scoop Cat Litter While Pregnant?

 Understanding Dog Lymphoma and How To Look For Canine Lymphoma Signs

-Pet Health
+Pet Health Articles

-Dog Lymphoma
+Dog lymphoma

 At 5 years old we had to say goodbye to our beautiful Golden Retriever, Maddie.
 Just short of one month of displaying signs of canine lymphoma, she passed at home with some degree of struggle and surrounded by much sadness.
 At the time, I was 17 years old and didn’t possess the medical knowledge I do now.
 I also wasn’t aware that a gentle passing assisted by a veterinarian would have made the process slightly easier to bear.